 The Recipe: Dirty Bloody Mary

-Pro Tip: Aida Mollenkamp, founder of Salt & Wind, prefers to 'roll' instead of shake up this cocktail, which she writes "makes it watery and causes it to separate."
-Instead, roll it by pouring it back and forth between two glasses, writes Mollenkamp.
+Aida Mollenkamp, the founder of Salt & Wind, prefers to "roll" instead of shake this cocktail.
+She says, "Shaking it can make it watery and cause the cocktail to separate."
+Instead, roll it by pouring it back and forth between two glasses.

 Spiced Persimmon Old Fashioned